 Most Medicare Advantage (Part C) plans are coordinated care plans.
 Coordinated care plans have a network of providers.
 If you use the plan's network of providers, you generally pay less out-of-pocket for care.

 HMO plans use a network primary care provider (PCP) to help coordinate care.
 HMO plans usually only pay for providers in the plan network.

 Point of Service (POS) plans

-POS plans have the benefits of an HMO, but with more flexible provider choice.
-Costs are generally lower for using in-network providers.
+POS plans have the benefits of an HMO plan, but with more flexible provider choices.
+Costs are generally lower if you use the plan's network providers.